jjmcmahon/jjmcmahon.github.io/_posts/2020-04-29-ipad-magic-keyboard-2.md

 ## Conclusion

-I’m sure you could tell where this was going based on the title but I must say.
+I’m sure you could tell where this was going based on the title but I must say, this thing is awesome!
 I was skeptical due to the price and others mentioning the weight but I have honestly been blown away.
 I have really enjoyed this and device and it has truly enhanced my experience with the iPad.
 I would definitely give it a try.